isakro/shoredate/README.md

 <img src="man/figures/README-date-1.png" style="display: block; margin: auto;" />

-The blue gamma distribution on the y-axis indicates the likely elevation of the site above sea-level when it was in use which is described by an empirically derived gamma distribution with the parameters of shape (![\\alpha](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Calpha "\alpha")) = 0.286 and scale (![\\sigma](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Csigma "\sigma"))
+The blue gamma distribution on the y-axis represents the likely elevation of the site above sea-level when it was in use, which is described by an empirically derived gamma distribution with the parameters of shape (![\\alpha](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Calpha "\alpha")) = 0.286 and scale (![\\sigma](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Csigma "\sigma"))